 "Remember, if you ever need a helping hand, it's at the end of your arm, as you get older, remember you have another hand: The first is to help yourself, the second is to help others." -- Audrey Hepburn

-Debbie Rocco & Ashley Metz are Mother & Daughter who are both suffering with a genetic disorder calledArnold Chiari Malformation
+Ashley Metz is suffering with a genetic disorder calledArnold Chiari Malformation

 .
 Never Heard of it?
 Most doctors haven't either which makes receiving the proper care very difficult.
-To complicate matters further, they both have a connective tissue disorder calledEhlers-Danlos Syndrome
+To complicate matters further, Ashley has a connective tissue disorder calledEhlers-Danlos Syndrome

-On to the next doctor who, in addition to her current medical conditions, diagnosed her withFibromyalgia
+In addition to her current medical conditions, diagnosed her withFibromyalgia

 ,Myofascial Pain Syndrome

 (which was causing heart problems), & tethered cord syndrome.
 Ashley is now unable to live the life of a normal teenager and her future is uncertain.
-During the 2012 - 2013 school year, Ashley has not been able to complete an entire week of school due to the pain and headaches her conditions present.
-Ashley had been able to maintain a 4.0 grade average but that has slipped a bit this year due to all the missed time, difficulty focusing, and memory loss.
+During the 2014 - 2015 school year, Ashley, now a senior, has had diffucultly completing an entire week of school due to the pain and headaches her conditions present.
+Previously, Ashley had been able to maintain a 4.0 grade average but that has slipped this year due to all the missed time, difficulty focusing, and memory loss.

 Higher education is in doubt due to her conditions.